-The Buckeyes current success was built on a four-year period that witnessed the Buckeyes steadily improve each season.
+The Buckeyes' current run of success was built on a four-year period that witnessed the team steadily improve each season.
 In 2010, the Buckeyes surprised many throughout the Big Ten and the Midwest with a second-place finish at the Big Ten indoor championships, their highest finish at a conference meet in nine years.
 Manning finished the indoor season with a bang, becoming a first-time All-American after a seventh-place finish in the finals of the 60-meter hurdles at the NCAA indoor championships.
 The outdoor season was highlighted by a sixth-place team finish at the conference championships and Maggie Mullen's All-America finish in the javelin.
 In addition, the women's cross country team made its first NCAA appearance in school history in the fall of 2009, placing 29th overall following a runner-up finish at the Great Lakes regional championships.

 Faced with breaking in a young roster in 2009, Ohio State hit its stride late in the outdoor season, qualifying five individuals for the NCAA outdoor championships.
 Under the direction of Dennis, Wright finished 16th in the 100-meter finals, while Latoya Sanderson, Ashley Caldwell, Ayrizanna Favours and Shaniqua McGinnis claimed 11th in the 4x400-meter relay.
 The year prior, Dennis led the Buckeyes through a record-breaking outdoor campaign and a fifth-place finish at the 2008 Big Ten Outdoor Championships, a five-place improvement from 2007.
 That improvement was due in large part to the return of All-American Jenna (Harris) Griffin, who claimed All-America honors in the 400 and 4x400 at the NCAA championships and qualified for the 2008 U.S. Olympic Trials in Eugene, Ore.
 The indoor season was dominated by Veronica Jatsek, an All-American in the weight throw.

 In her first season as head coach, Dennis helped the 2007 Buckeyes to several national honors.
-Griffin (400-meter) and Jatsek (hammer and weight throw) earned the first All-America awards of their careers, while Favours earned a bid to the NCAA regional finals and anchored the 4x400-meter relay team to a program record during the indoor season.
+Griffin (400 meter) and Jatsek (hammer and weight throw) earned the first All-America awards of their careers, while Favours earned a bid to the NCAA regional finals and anchored the 4x400-meter relay team to a program record during the indoor season.

-Dennis By the Numbers as Head Coach at Ohio State (2006-2013)
+Dennis By the Numbers (2006-2016)

 International Coaching Career/U.S. Olympic Team